19 Best Unkillable Houseplants Ideal for Beginners

-If you are one who normally kills houseplants or are too busy and have very little time to care for your plants or you just want hassle-free plants, these hard to kill plants are perfect for you.
+If you are one who normally kills indoor plants or are too busy and have very little time to care for your plants or you just want hassle-free plants, these hard to kill plants are perfect for you.

-The hard to kill indoor plants are those plants that can tolerate some level of neglect and are especially ideal for the forgetful and busy plants parent.
+The unkillable houseplants are those plants that can tolerate some level of neglect and are especially ideal for the forgetful and busy plants parent.

-Our list of the hard to kill or near-impossible to kill plants comprises of the hardy Snake Plant, Cast Iron Plant, Pothos, Monstera, Spider Plant, English Ivy, Jade Plant, Rubber Plant, Ponytail Palm among others.
+The best hard to kill plants are Snake Plants, Cast Iron Plant, Pothos, Monstera deliciosa, Spider Plant, English Ivy, Jade Plant, Rubber Plants, Ponytail Palm among others.

-Snake Plant also called Mother-in-law's Tongue or Saint George's Sword Plant is a slow growing, low maintenance and extremely hardy (almost indestructible) plant.
+Snake Plant also called Mother-in-law's Tongue or Saint George's Sword Plant is a slow-growing, low-maintenance, air-cleaning, extremely hardy (almost indestructible) plant.

 2. Cast Iron Plant (Aspidistra elatior)

-Cast Iron Plant is one of the highly tolerant plants, almost an indestructible plant that easily adapts to varying indoor growing conditions.
+Cast Iron Plant is one of the highly tolerant, almost indestructible plant that easily adapts to varying indoor growing conditions.

-Cast Iron Plant is slow growing and can withstand periods of dryness at the roots if the temperature is not too high.
+Cast Iron Plant is slow-growing and can withstand periods of dryness at the roots if the temperature is not too high.
+It will withstand pollution and neglect if kept away from direct sunlight.
+The plant is very tolerant to shade.

 3. Spider Plant (Chlorophytum comosum)